 Soapweed (Yucca glauca)

 Native to central US and Canada, the peeled roots of soapweed were used by native Americans to make soap for washing clothes and blankets, giving the plant its common name.
 The gray-green leaves are one-half inch wide, 12-18” long, and have pale gray-green margins and threads.
-The 2.5 inch wide flowers are greenish white flushed with red are 2.5 inches wideand borne on slender racemes up to three feet long.
+The 2.5 inch wide flowers are greenish white flushed with red and are borne on slender racemes up to three feet long.

 Size:3-6’ H x 2-3’ W